akshell/docs/ref/ak/unittest.rst

    .. method:: request(request)

       Send a test request to the application.
-The *request* object could have the following properties:
+The *request* object can have the following properties:

       method
          The request method; defaults to ``'get'``.